HackBulgaria/Core-Java-1/13-Networking1/problems.md

 - If the server decides **not to** accept the connection, the server writes **Unathorized.\n401** and **closes** the socket.
 - If the server decides to accept the connection, the server writes **OK.\n200**.

-##### Implement BASE64 compression in the protocol
-Base64 compression saves around ~80% of the traffic.

-##### Implement encrypting in the protocol
-//You need to have login implemented for this feature.
-//As you will have a user, the user will have a password.
-Create a hash from that password using `MessageDigester`.
-Add a little hardcoded password `salt` before hashing.